matuteiglesias/journal/content/Dev/2023-08-29_Troubleshooting_and_Monitoring_Docker_Containers.md

 ## 📅 2023-08-29 — Session: Troubleshooting and Monitoring Docker Containers

 **🕒 05:45–06:05**
-**🏷️ Labels**: Docker, Containerization, Troubleshooting, Monitoring, SSH, Best Practices
+**🏷️ Labels**: Docker, Containerization, Troubleshooting, Monitoring, SSH
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal:
-Explore and document best practices for troubleshooting and monitoring Docker containers.
+The session aimed to enhance understanding and practical skills in containerization, focusing on Docker troubleshooting and monitoring.

 ### Key Activities:
-- Reflected on containerization logs, focusing on Docker image extraction and Kubernetes integration.
+- **Understanding Containerization Logs:** Reviewed key components of logs related to containerization, emphasizing Docker image extraction and Kubernetes integration.
-- Developed a step-by-step guide for troubleshooting Docker container issues, covering container status, log inspection, and network problems.
+- **[[Troubleshooting]] Docker Issues:** Followed a step-by-step guide to address common Docker container problems, such as checking container status and addressing network issues.
-- Explained how to execute Docker commands on both local and remote machines using SSH.
+- **Running Docker Commands:** Explored methods to execute Docker commands on local and remote machines, including SSH access and handling permissions.
-- Provided best practices for monitoring and maintaining services in containerized environments, including log checking, backups, and updates.
+- **Best Practices for Monitoring:** Discussed best practices for monitoring and maintaining services in containerized environments, including log checking, backups, and documentation.
-- Outlined the basics of monitoring services and containers with Docker, focusing on commands for checking container status and resource usage.

 ### Achievements:
-- Clarified the process of pulling and extracting Docker images.
+- Gained insights into Docker container logs and troubleshooting techniques.
-- Created comprehensive guides for troubleshooting Docker issues and running Docker commands remotely.
+- Developed a workflow for running Docker commands across different environments.
-- Established a checklist for service monitoring and maintenance in containerized setups.
+- Established a checklist for monitoring and maintaining containerized services.

 ### Pending Tasks:
+- Implement the monitoring practices discussed into existing systems.
-- Further exploration of advanced Docker orchestration techniques and integration with Kubernetes.
+- Further explore Kubernetes integration with Docker for enhanced orchestration.